-SA Objective New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary over the short, medium and long term.
-ECON3 To promote the regeneration of areas across the City through appropriate development ++ Effects likely to be City- wide and be cumulative over the short, medium and long term.
-Trees and landscaping contribute to a high quality environment which is attractive to investors, in turn enhancing prosperity.
-ECON4 To encourage investment in learning and skills development ~ No clear relationship SOC1 To help ensure equitable access to community services and facilities ~ No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs ~ No clear relationship SOC3 To encourage development which promotes health and well-being ++ Effects likely to be City- wide and be cumulative over the short, medium and long term.
-Trees and landscaping contribute to a high quality environment which contributes to health and well-being through aesthetic, pollution control and climate regulation functions.
-SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour ++ Effects likely to be City- wide and be cumulative over the short, medium and long term.
-Trees and landscaping contribute to a high quality environment in which people can take pride.

-SA Objective New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life ~ No clear relationship
+SA Objective New Policy Commentary SOC1 To help ensure equitable access to community services and facilities 2 No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs ~ No clear relationship SOC3 To encourage development which promotes health and well-being ++ Trees and landscaping contribute to a high quality environment which contributes to health and well-being through aesthetic, pollution control and climate regulation functions.
+SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour ++ Trees and landscaping contribute to a high quality environment in which people can take pride.
+SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life ~ No clear relationship

 Trees and landscaping are fundamental to a high quality and ultimately sustainable environment, contributing aesthetically and functionally to the quality of life across the City.
 Specification of expectations for design and use of trees and landscaping as part of new development will ensure that, in combination with other policies, high quality design is realised and wider sustainability enhancements are secured.
 There are no suggested changes to the content of the policy arising from the appraisal, other than cross-referencing Council Strategies relating to Green Infrastructure, for example.
 The option of developing a new policy to address trees and landscape issues yields more positive sustainability outcomes than the reasonable alternative presented.
+The cumulative and temporal effects of the policy are likely to be City-wide and be determined over the short, medium and longer term, reflecting the consistent and early application of the policy.